JazzMaster/LazGFX/3dOGL/README.md

 ## OpenGL

-This is not and will never be a BGI- nor a BGI replacement.
+This is not and will never be a BGI or a BGI replacement.
 Those routines are 2D in nature only.<br>
-You cannot mishmash 2/3D routines UNLESS usong OpenGL inside of a Context..even as such the output will not mimick a BGI, ever.
+You cannot mishmash 2/3D routines UNLESS using OpenGL inside of a Context..even as such the output will not mimick a BGI, ever.

+There are (some) 2D routines - I would not depend on them.

 Text- moreso 3D TEXT- is for HUDs, overlays(like on TV), etc.

+#### GLPT??
+FContext??

+GL PT is a way to get a Window handle in a uniform manner- to tap GL to.<br>
+(Its like the FContext unit)<br>

+You cannot setup GL without a window handle.<br>

+Most of you have used GLUT- Ive intentionally removed that code- beyond being a PITA, proprietary hack-<br>
+there are other serious flaws IMHO in using it.

+#### Weve gone 3D !!

 You have left FlatWorld behind and Approach a new 3D world co ordinate space,well...space.<br>
 (Think Holodeck without the walls- theres nothing made yet)